eliseetrheim/MSE465_EliseEtrheim/assignments/assignment 02/README.md

 - **assignment_02_solutions.ipynb**: Complete solutions with working code
 - **Data**: Si-SiGe.dm4 4D-STEM dataset available in assignments/raw_data/
 - Topics: Axes management, data loading, virtual detectors, visualization

+*How do virtual detectors in 4D-STEM enable post-acquisition "re-playing" of the experiment by redefining detector geometry in software?*
+Virtual detectors are post-acquisitional optimizations and modifications applied to the experimental data, allowing the researcher to artificially apply masks, change shape, size, or position of the detector to the stored diffraction pattern without re-running the experiment.

 ## Exercises
 - **exercise_02_hyperspy_basics.ipynb**: Practice with HyperSpy signals, axes, and operations